Logrui/n8n-nodes-twenty-dynamic/README.md

 ## Compatibility

-This node is being developed and tested against:
+**Tested and verified with:**
 - **Twenty CRM**: v0.40+ (tested with v1.0.3)
 - **n8n**: v1.91+ (tested with v1.91.3)

-Currently in beta testing phase.
 Compatible with both self-hosted and cloud instances of Twenty CRM.

 ## Resources